 C-805-2: Wellness Recovery Action Plan Service Delivery

 WRAP services can be delivered either individually or in a group setting.
 In group settings, the ratio between WRAP facilitators and customers cannot be greater than one WRAP facilitator to eight customers.
-WRAP services can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3380, Wellness Recovery Action Plan (WRAP) Referral.
+WRAP services can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR5000, Referral for Provider Services.
 Refer to the VR-SFP 3.4.8 Remote Service Delivery.

 WRAP facilitators who work with customers must follow the Copeland Center's values and ethics, processes, and concepts.
 Facilitators must use the evidence-based model recognized by the Substance Abuse and Mental Health Services Administration.
 Facilitators follow the WRAP Facilitator's Training Manual and use the PowerPoint presentation slides and CD found in the training manual during presentations.
 The three-day WRAP curriculum may be approved in consultation with the VR counselor.